ammar-tanwar/bloglearnbay/posts/7-ways-artificial-intelligence-innovation-is-wiping-out-environmental-impurities.md

 ## How can AI help in decreasing the pollution rate?

 Artificial intelligence is widely praised for its capacity to improve qualitative measurement and data collection.
 Additionally, AI is capable of precisely detecting patterns in data sets to aid in analysis.
 But that's not all that AI is good for.
-For monitoring air pollution, for example, AI and <a href="https://www.youtube.com/watch?v=PMctm7-ed-s" target="_blank"> Automotive IoT</a> can offer real-time solutions.
+For monitoring air pollution, for example, AI and <a href="https://www.youtube.com/watch?v=PMctm7-ed-s" target="_blank" rel="nofollow"> Automotive IoT</a> can offer real-time solutions.
 Apparently, using artificial intelligence technology, it is possible to swiftly and precisely identify the causes of air pollution.
 Environmental protection defense operations might move more quickly and efficiently with the aid of AI.

 For instance, AI can help develop environmentally beneficial transportation routes and detect drops in energy emissions and CO2 emissions.
 AI can also track deforestation and forecast catastrophic weather.